 Keep in mind that this is the maximum amount of time you should leave your cat home alone.
 Beyond this time, you should get somebody to check up on them.
 It’s vital that your pet has enough food, fresh water, and a safe place to sleep.
 Also, remove any sharp items and poisonous plants.

-Once you have covered the basics, make sure your kitty has enough stimuli, so it doesn’t get bored.
+Once you have covered the basics, make sure your kitty has enough stimuli, so your pet doesn’t get bored.
 High posts next to windows, scratch posts, toys, TV, and music for cats are a few examples.
-You can talk to your cat remotely through a Petcube Bites, a pet camera that doubles as a treat dispenser.
+You can talk to your cat remotely through a Petcube Bites 2, a pet camera that doubles as a treat dispenser.

 Leaving a Cat Alone Overnight